-A licensed employee, who finds it necessary to resign, should contact his/her principal and complete a "Resignation Form."
+A licensed employee, who finds it necessary to resign, should contact his/her principal or immediate supervisor and complete a Resignation Form (see link above).
 A letter of resignation may be attached.
-All licensed employees are expected to work a 30 calendar day notice or otherwise stated in their respective contract as per North Carolina General Statue unless given written release by the Human Resources department.
+All licensed employees are expected to work a 30 calendar day notice or otherwise stated in their respective contract as per North Carolina General Statute unless given written release by the Human Resources department.
 Giving notice of resignation fewer than 30 days prior to the beginning of or during the school year constitutes grounds for revocation (at the discretion of the State Board of Education) of the teacher's license for the remainder of that school year.